HoHieuLuc/js-easy-exercises/super-easy.md

 - C: `" Lydia Hallie"`, `"Lydia Hallie"` (`"[1x whitespace]Lydia Hallie"`, `"Lydia Hallie"`)
 - D: `"Lydia Hallie"`, `"Lyd"`,

+_Answer_and_Explain: C. padStart(targetLength, padString) without padString adds whitespace to the start of a string until the resulting string reaches the given length (13).
+2 is less than the length of "Lydia Hallie" (12), so the string is returns as-is.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>